rlugojr/linkurious-enterprise-manual/Building-Your-First-Graph-Visualization/Creating A New Visualization.md

-# Creating A New Visualization
+# Create A New Visualization

 To create a new visualization, click on ```+ Visualization```.